Our lecturers are respected, practising celebrants, with many years of combined experience.

 Kerry-Ann was amongst the inaugural intake of students into the Certificate of Celebrant Studies, which was the first training programme in the world for civil celebrants.
 She has worked as a Celebrant since 1998 and has been a key lecturer at The Celebrant School since 2012.
 In 2015, Kerry-Ann was awarded the Visionary Celebrant Award by the Celebrants’ Association of New Zealand Inc. (CANZ)

-These days she specialises in teaching the Transitions Course.
+These days she works as a Dance Guide and specialises in teaching the Transitions Course.
 As a Celebrant, Ritual Maker and Sacred Space Artiste she is committed to the fullest exploration of what it means to live and die, and all the transitions in between.

 Workshop Presenters